 Healthcare facilities need you.
-Thomas Nelson’s Nursing program offers several options for aspiring nurses.
+Thomas Nelson’s Nursing associate degree program offers several options for aspiring nurses.

 Designed to meet the needs of hospitals and other healthcare agencies on the Virginia Peninsula, the curriculum will prepare you for entry-level employment as a registered nurse as well as continued study at a four-year institution.